bartlettpsj/notes/readme.md

 ## Using

-In demo mode go to http://localhost:3200.
+In production /demno mode go to http://localhost:3200.
 In development mode go to http://localhost:8080

 The system comprises 2 views and 1 modal (using one of the views).